-Since there are some 2,000-plus species of bamboo, you will want to familiarize yourself with the benefits of a few core varieties.
+Since there are some 2,000-plus species of bamboo, you will want to familiarize yourself with the benefits of a few main varieties.

 Do you want something short, perhaps 15’ or shorter?